labstreaminglayer/lslEmulator/README.md

 # lsl emulator that just works

+This emulator creates a stream of random data.
 Install on Windows os OSx.
-Type in
+Then type

 ```
 python emulatorRunner.py